 Like Cocoa butter, Shea butter is also a solid fat that comes from the nuts of the shea (karite) tree.
 It helps add some hardness to soaps too.
 Shea butter is one of my favorite butters for creating body care recipes such as deodorants, body creams, and just using alone.

-6) Sweet Almond Oil
+6) Benefits of Sweet Almond Oil

 Almond oil is very high in Vitamin E, and even though it is fairly emollient, it's also highly moisturizing.
 What a great combination!